Gyoza-Finance/docs/docs/user-docs/yUSND.md

 Deposit USND into the yUSND vault directly on the earn page here: https://app.nerite.org/earn/yusnd

-Hold yUSND in your wallet to earn yield from the Nerite stability pools, while Yearn optimizes and balances USND deposits across the pools to maximize yield.
+Hold yUSND in your wallet to earn yield from the Gyoza stability pools, while Yearn optimizes and balances USND deposits across the pools to maximize yield.

 The yUSND vault has no lockup period, and yUSND can be redeemed for the underlying USND at any time.